mwl-logo

 Add salt (1 tsp), sugar (1 tsp), chicken bouillon (1 tsp), and oyster sauce (1 tbsp) to the wok, and stir it around for another minute.

-Pour the boiled water (1.5 cups) into the wok, stir for a few seconds, and cover the wok until it starts boiling again.
+Pour the boiling water into the wok, stir for a few seconds, and cover the wok until it starts boiling again.
 Your time may vary, but this took us about 2-3 minutes.

 Coat the plate that you'll be using with a little bit of vegetable oil.
 This is so that when we're done cooking, the taro cake won't stick to the plate.